Nuclear Medicine Education, Schools, and Career Overview

 The Society of Nuclear Medicine defines nuclear medicine as a way of documenting imaging or organ structure and function, as well as a way of gathering information to make a definitive diagnosis without the use of surgery or more expensive testing.

 Nuclear medicine careers involve using radiopharmaceuticals to evoke a particular response from the body and emit a gamma ray, which can then be viewed as a photographic image.
 Some structural examples of what this type of technology is used on include the heart, brain, rectum, breasts, and prostate.
 What sets nuclear medicine apart from more standard diagnostic testing is that it may detect diseases or conditions based on changes in metabolic function when combined with radiopharmaceuticals.
 Regular diagnostic testing only has the ability to diagnosis based on the changes in organ structure, which is not always apparent at certain stages of the disease process.

 Most nuclear medicine careers involve working in a hospital or clinical environment; however, some professionals with large amounts of education and experience sometimes work at the scientific level of discovering new technology and new ways of making nuclear medicine more involved and effective.

-Nuclear medicine schools may prepare students for all the basic functions of the job.
-When beginning your career you may start out working as a nuclear medicine technologist.
-The daily activities of your job may likely include the following:
+Those who choose to work in nuclear medicine often start as a nuclear medicine technologist.
+The daily activities of your job may include the following: